Pets & Hydration

 Severely dehydrated animals require immediate emergency care.
 If your pet shows signs of shock, heat stroke, or severe dehydration, call your veterinarian immediately, who will probably request that the dog be brought in so that the doctor can re-hydrate him with intravenous fluids.

 If your veterinarian recommends it, offer the animal small amounts of water on the way to the clinic.

 For more common cases or mildly dehydrated animals, most vets recommend small sips of water every few minutes.
 You can also mix electrolyte replacement powder with the water or offer the pet pieces of ice to lick.
 Too much water too quickly, however, could cause them to vomit, exacerbating their dehydration.
 We may know all there is to know about water, but we’re not veterinarians – so contact yours for additional recommendations & information.

 How much water does my dog or cat need?

-A good amount of common sense goes a long way here, but let’s take a quick look at the recommendations made by specialists in the field of veterinary health.
+A good amount of common sense goes a long way here, but let’s take a quick look at the recommendations made by specialists in veterinary health.

-We hope that this blog has driven home some important points for you on not only ensuring that your pet’s hydrated, but also what to do if they are dehydrated and how to prevent it from happening in the future.
-Remember, if you have questions about your pet’s overall health – your veterinarian is the best resource.
+We hope that this blog has driven home some important points for you on not only ensuring that your pet’s hydrated but also what to do if they are dehydrated and how to prevent it from happening.
+Remember, if you have questions about your pet’s overall health, your veterinarian is the best resource.

 Content & Data Sources